 - Genitourinary disorders

-Methods for Filing an SSD Claim
+Methods for Filing a SSD Claim

 You can choose from four different methods to apply for Social Security Disability benefits.
 Each one comes with advantages and disadvantages.
 An attorney can help you navigate the options if you’re overwhelmed.

-You can speak with a claims representative by calling 1-800-772-1213.
+You can speak with a Social Security claims representative by calling 1-800-772-1213.
 The person you talk to will answer your questions and take down some basic information.
 After the call, you’ll receive paperwork in the mail that you’ll need to complete.

 You can apply online, following the instructions on this link.
 The website is user friendly and includes detailed information that explains the process.
 Even if you’re unfamiliar with computers, you shouldn’t have a hard time filing your claim online.